Zhongnanhai: History

 Zhongnanhai continued to be politically significant during the first years of the Republic of China, as the Beiyang Government under Yuan Shikai placed its presidential palace in the Zhongnanhai compound from 1912.
 This decision was made because the regime wished to house its government close to the historical center of power, the Forbidden City, even though it could not use the Forbidden City itself because the abdicated Emperor Puyi still lived there.
 The current main gate, Xinhuamen or "Gate of New China", was created by Yuan Shikai.
 The present "gatehouse" was previously a pavilion located on the southern shore the Southern Sea, close to the southern wall.
 Entry to the compound was instead directly from the Forbidden City.
 Yuan wished to create a new entrance from Chang'an Avenue, independent of the Forbidden City.
 Thus the pavilion was modified to become a gatehouse, with nearby walls cut back, resulting in the angled walls near the entrance today.
-Yuan renamed Zhongnanhai Palace of the New China (Xinhua Palace, 新华宫) during his brief reign as Emperor of China.
+Yuan renamed Zhongnanhai Palace of the New China or Xinhua Palace (新华宫) during his brief reign as Emperor of China.
 When the Republic of China government moved its capital to Nanjing, the Zhongnanhai compound was opened to the public as a park.

 After the CCP's Capture of Beijing in 1949, the party's senior leadership began plans to relocate their headquarters to the old capital, but they did not initially agree on the location of their central workplace.
 Mao and the other party leaders initially made their headquarters at Xiangshan Park, in the city's suburbs.
 As part of the planning for the first Chinese People's Political Consultative Conference Zhou Enlai decided that, with some modifications, Huairen Hall in Zhongnanhai would be ideal, but he did not initially recommend it during meetings to become the party headquarters.
 In these early months, Zhou would commute into Beijing for work.
 However, because of the poor quality of the roads, he would often stay at Zhongnanhai instead of traveling home in the evening.
 It was Ye Jianying, the interim administrator of Beijing, who ultimately recommended Zhongnanhai as the party headquarters for security reasons.
 Mao initially refused to move into Zhongnanhai because of its imperial associations.
 Zhou Enlai nonetheless agreed to the move, as did the majority of the Politburo.
 Since then, Zhongnanhai has served as the principal center of government in the People's Republic of China.

 When the CCP leaders first moved into the compound, many of the buildings were dilapidated and gardens overgrown from years of neglect.
 Zhongnanhai also lacked either a modern administrative office complex or a purpose-built auditorium for government meetings.
 These deficiencies prompted the construction of West Building compound and the complete remodeling of Huairen Hall by 1954, along with numerous other architectural changes.
 Early party and state leaders were assigned residences in Zhongnanhai on an ad hoc basis, often using houses built for servants of the Qing court, or by repurposing buildings intended for other purposes.